GwendolyneFreddy/Infinity-Animations/README.md

 ##### As of version 6.0.0, configuration options needed for installation are read from <a href="infinityanimations/infinityanimations-config-default.ini">infinityanimations-config-default.ini</a> file, or *infinityanimations-config-user.ini* if it exists.

-The previous versions needed all required content to be downloaded from the Infinity Animations download category at <a href="http://www.shsforums.net/files/category/98-infinity-animations/">Spellhold Studios</a> and extracted into the infinityanimations :file_folder: **_content_** or :file_folder: **_restore_** subfolders.
+The previous versions needed all required content to be downloaded from the Infinity Animations download category at <a href="http://www.shsforums.net/files/category/98-infinity-animations/">Spellhold Studios</a> and extracted into the infinityanimations :file_folder: **_content_** or :file_folder: **_restore_** sub-folders.
 The installer warned you if you were missing anything you need, at which point you could exit it, download missing content, extract it and rerun the installer.

 From now on, the content needed by Infinity Animations is included in the :file_folder: **_archives_** folder and automatically copied by the main component into your :file_folder: **_override_** folder.
 Being useless, the respective :file_folder: *content* and :file_folder: *restore* sub-folders have been removed.